DanielDCSS/Chess-Bot/README.md

 # Chess-Bot
-This guys will take over the world
+This guy will take over the world